outdreamer/build-a-cure-1/docs/tasks/ideas.md

   - for nn:

+    - objects in the ml system need to make sense together, not just being valid or functional according to their definitions, but changing in ways that benefit system intents under change/interaction conditions (contribute feature contribution information to prediction function) and dont contradict each other under certain cases

+      - for example:

+        - learning rate (with respect to time)

+        - activation function (based on threshold)

+        - should the activation function change across the concept of time as it occurs in the system (meaning 'a training cycle', 'a traversal of network weight paths'), given that activation and learning are related (should they use the same base and change according to the same base)?
+            - should it be different if its the first or last cycle in training, or the first or last layer of a type, given that adjacence to the final category output makes the final decisions more important?
+            - should weights be adjusted according to this difference in importance

+        - should system limits like learning rate & activation threshold have attribute values in common, or do they occupy system positions where similarity isnt productive for system intents

     - add to explanation:

       - fully connected network passes weighted versions of different weight sets from all previous inputs